defjef1979/ethereum-workshop/README.md

 `faucetInitiatesWithdraw()` from the chocolate master.
 It will again try to withdraw Ether, so make sure your faucet has Ether.

-Important!
-Don't forget to send Ether to your newly deployed faucet contract.
+:warning: Don't forget to send Ether to your newly deployed faucet contract.

 Hint:
 * when a contract calls another contract, in the code of the called contract